shawn42/gamebox_website/_includes/pages/about.md

 The driving idea behind Gamebox is to provide the ability to have as many of the basic common pieces of a 2D game at the developers disposal from the beginning.

-### Example
 {% highlight ruby %}

-    // sample of defining the player's behaviors define_actor :player do
+    # sample of defining the player's behaviors
+    define_actor :player do
       has_behaviors do
         positioned